+In July, we registered the subdivision of Cressy Road and transferred surplus road land to Council.

-In 2022-23, 2 industrial sites comprising over 6 ha were sold to be operated as light industrial tenancies.
-Use of these sites could include micro-industries, research and development, and sales to the public, pending development applications.
-Once completed, these projects, as well as those already completed and underway on the site, will have provided over 500 new homes, over 725 new jobs and over \$300 million in capital investment in the local economy.
+Once completed, these projects and those already completed and underway on the site, will have provided over 680 new homes, over 700 new jobs and over \$300 million in capital investment in the local economy.